khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 </html>
 ```

-Notice this header tag, had the number _1_ in it...
+Notice this header tag, had the number _1_...

 ---
 # Code it - <h2>